jannisg/statamic-pagereorder/readme.md

 I haven't written much PHP code, usually working on more front-end related things, so if you know PHP I would love for you to review my existing code and let me know about any mistakes I may have made or how to improve any of the code in this add-on.

 Also, I welcome any pull-requests to this add-on and would be happy to merge them into this add-on.
 When you send a pull-request however please be sure to comment your code so I can follow it more easily.

+## License

+This add-on is released under the MIT license.